google/WebFundamentals/src/content/en/fundamentals/payments/index.md

 ## Introduction

-Web Payments is an emerging web standard being developed by the W3C to simplify online payments and enable a broader set of players to participate easily in the payments ecosystem on the web.
+W3C Payment APIs is an emerging web standard being developed by the W3C to simplify online payments and enable a broader set of players to participate easily in the payments ecosystem on the web.
 The standards are flexible; they work with various types of payment systems and are not tied to any specific browser, payment method, or payment service provider.
 This flexibility enables development simplicity, deployment consistency, and future compatibility with emerging payment technologies.

+Benefits of W3C Payment APIs:

 **For consumers**, they simplify checkout flow, by making it a few taps instead of typing small characters many times on a virtual keyboard.